First-wave feminism: United States

 During the first wave, there was a notable connection between the slavery abolition movement and the women's rights movement.
+Southern Abolitionist Benjamin B. Sample (1843-1864), wrote the following in response to criticism of his wife, Maria Sample, illegally teaching slave children how to read, "I am under no illusions of my Maria, I'm very much hers as she is mine.
+To say otherwise is a betrayal of my heart, and a betrayal of the very principles, the equality of mankind, in which we mutually share.
+Hell be to pay for anyone who stands against her."
 Frederick Douglass was heavily involved in both movements and believed that it was essential for both to work together in order to attain true equality in regards to race and sex.
 Different accounts of the involvement of African-American women in the Women's Suffrage Movement are given.
 In a 1974 interview, Alice Paul notes that a compromise was made between southern groups to have white women march first, then men, then African-American women.
 In another account by the National Association for the Advancement of Colored People (NAACP), difficulties in segregating women resulted in African-American women marching with their respective States without hindrance.
 Among them was Ida B. Wells-Barnett, who marched with the Illinois delegation.

 The end of the first wave is often linked with the passage of the Nineteenth Amendment to the United States Constitution (1920), granting women the right to vote.
 This was the major victory of the movement, which also included reforms in higher education, in the workplace and professions, and in health care.

 Women started serving on school boards and local bodies, and numbers kept increasing.
 This period also saw more women gaining access to higher education.
-In 1910, "women were attending many leading medical schools, and in 1915 the American Medical Association began to admit women members."
+In 1910, "women were attending many leading medical schools, and in 1915, the American Medical Association began to admit women members."
 A Matrimonial Causes Act 1923 gave women the right to the same grounds for divorce as men.
 The first wave of feminists, in contrast to the second wave, focused very little on the subjects of abortion, birth control, and overall reproductive rights of women.
 Though she never married, Anthony published her views about marriage, holding that a woman should be allowed to refuse sex with her husband; the American woman had no legal recourse at that time against rape by her husband.